catalindoja/crewai-csv-parser/README.md

-# AI Crew for Reading a CSV file and doing the average of a column.
+# AI Crew for Reading a CSV file and doing operations with it.

 ## Introduction